ianrae/play-sprig/README.md

 ### Database execution
 Sprig is generally used in Global.java.
 For JPA persistence you need to use JPA.withTransaction or other similar mechanism.

 SprigLoader has a close method that can be used to close any database connections.
+The close method is called after all loading has completed.